 Add variety and challenge.
 Try brisk intervals.
 For example, walk one block fast, two blocks slow and repeat several times.
 Over time you’ll be able to add more fast intervals with shorter recovery periods.
-Walking hills or stairs is a great way to increase muscle tone and burn more calories.
+Walking hills or stairs is a great way to increase muscle strength and burn more calories.

 Stretch.
-The end of your walk is a great time to stretch since your body is warmed up.
+The end of your walk is a great time to stretch as your body is warmed up.
 Stretch your hamstrings, calves, chest, shoulders and back.
 Hold each stretch for 15 to 30 seconds.

 - Track your progress.
 Fit walking into your schedule whenever you can.
-That may mean three several short walks a day.
+That may mean several short walks a day.
 When you can fit it in, longer walks will help you improve your stamina.
 Just remember your overall goal is at least 150 minutes each week.